Saish459/Finetuning-LLMs-MedGPT/README.md

 6. **Backend Integration**: Connect the Streamlit front end to your fine-tuned GPT-2 model.
 Pass the user's input to the model and retrieve the generated answer.

-7. **Display Answer**: Present the generated answer from the GPT-2 model on the Streamlit interface for the user to view.
+7. **Display Answer**: Present the generated answer from the MedGPT model on the Streamlit interface for the user to view.

 ## 👏 Acknowledgments